 Yes.
-Due to serious health risks with the virus and the possibility of reinfection, the CDC says you should get vaccinated.
+Due to serious health risks with the virus and the possibility of reinfection, the CDC says you should get vaccinated even if you have previously had COVID-19.
 Ask your Mercy provider about timing based on how long you’ve been symptom-free.

 Until we have more data on how well the COVID-19 vaccines work, we won’t know how long immunity lasts after vaccination.
 Experts are working to learn more about both vaccine-induced immunity and natural immunity.
 The CDC will provide updates as new information becomes available.

 We won’t know how long immunity lasts until we have more data on how well it works over a longer period of time.
 The protection someone gains from having an infection (called natural immunity) varies depending on the disease, and it varies from person to person.
 Since this virus is new, we don’t know how long natural immunity might last.

 COVID-19 vaccination is recommended for people who are pregnant, breastfeeding, trying to get pregnant now, or who might become pregnant in the future.
 Pregnant women and those who were recently pregnant are more likely to get severely ill with COVID-19 compared with non-pregnant women.
 Getting a COVID-19 vaccine can protect you from severe illness from COVID-19.
 Talk with your Mercy provider about any specific concerns you may have.